dmsc/fastbasic/manual.md

 before (like $1C0, $A00, etc.) or by using the name of a variable.

+Floating point values are written with a decimal dot and an optional exponent
+(like 1.0E+10, or -3.2)

 Numeric Variables
 -----------------

 Variable names must begin with a letter or the symbol _, and can contain any letter, number or the symbol _.
-Valid variable names are "COUNTER", "My_Var",
+Examples of valid variable names are
-"num1".
+"COUNTER", "My_Var", "num1".

+Floating point variables have an "%" as last character in the name.
+Examples of valid names are "MyNum%", "x1%".

 Numeric Operators